 This is a topic that I hold near and true to my heart and one that I hope will capture your attention because this is an extremely valuable concept that will have a direct impact on your dog’s quality of life.

 Betsy James is a patient of mine whom I love dearly.
 She is a 13-year old chocolate lab that I have been treating for many years now.
 She has some of the worst arthritis I have ever seen in a dog.
-In fact, it is everywhere: in her knees, hips, back, elbows, and even her shoulders but guess what?
+It is everywhere: in her knees, hips, back, elbows, and even her shoulders but guess what?
 She is still trucking along with a smile on her face.
 Why?
 How?
 Well, the reality is, because of what I like to call “Tweaking.”

 No Pet Owner Would Every Want Their Dog in Pain

 Let’s face it, one thing is very clear: neither you nor I want your dog in pain.
 If I were to tell you that your dog was in pain I am sure it would make you very upset.
 Knowing that animals are in pain and suffering very quietly hurts me deeply and, therefore, it has been a major focus of my career over the last few years.

 Don’t Wait Till The Last Minute